-Properties that are suffering from minor symptoms of penetrating damp can still experience changes that will affect your living.
-One prominent change is the building’s thermal conductivity; this will significantly reduce the property’s insulation, as the moisture continues to seep deeper into the interior walls.
+Properties that are suffering from minor symptoms of penetrating damp can still experience changes that will impact the occupants.
+One prominent change is the building’s thermal conductivity - this will significantly reduce the property’s insulation, as the moisture continues to seep deeper into the interior walls.

-If a building is suffering from damp plasterwork, increased heat loss, damp musty smells and frost damage there is the potential that the building may be suffering from penetrating damp.
+If a building has damp plasterwork, increased heat loss, a damp musty smell and frost damage, there is every chance that the building may be suffering from penetrating damp.

-It is not just your property that will suffer; any form of damp on internal surfaces can cause respiratory health problems, such as asthma.
+It is not just your property that will suffer: any form of damp on internal surfaces can make respiratory health problems, such as asthma, much worse.

 What can I do to cure penetrating damp?

-You will ideally need to fix the underlying building fault or issue.
-There are also a variety of external water repellents you can use, depending on the severity of the damage.
+You will need to fix the underlying building fault or issue that is leading to the penetrating damp.
+There are also a variety of external water repellents that you can use, depending on the severity of the damage.
 We have listed our top five water repellents suitable for treating penetrating damp quickly and effectively.

-The ready to use liquid is based on silanes and siloxanes, rapidly curing penetrating damp even at near zero degree temperatures.
-Simply by applying one single coat of this colourless and odourless solution will create a micro- porous layer, protecting the surface against driven rainwater.
+This ready to use liquid is based on silanes and siloxanes, rapidly curing penetrating damp even at near zero degree temperatures.
+Simply by applying one single coat of our colourless and odourless solution, you will create a microporous layer, protecting the surface against driven rainwater.

-Unlike most water repellents, Microshield can be applied to highly alkaline, dry or damp cement-based surfaces, however it is not suitable for wet green-cured cements or concretes.
+Unlike most water repellents, Microshield can be applied to highly alkaline, dry or damp cement-based surfaces.
+It's not suitable however for wet green-cured cements or concretes.

-Microshield is a reliable water repellent, creating an invisible layer, protecting against wind driven rain or surface moisture.
+Microshield is a reliable water repellent, creating an invisible layer that protects against wind-driven rain and surface moisture.

 Microshield Ultra Masonry Waterproofing

-Microshield Ultra is an advanced masonry waterproofing cream specially designed to create long-lasting protection for brickwork and façade against efflorescence and destruction by water soluble pollutants as well as against frost damage and the attack of micro-organisms.
+Microshield Ultra is an advanced masonry waterproofing cream specially designed to create long-lasting protection for brickwork and façades.
+It protects against efflorescence and destruction by water soluble pollutants as well as against frost damage and the attack of micro-organisms.

-The water repellent is combined with a strong beading effect to mineral surfaces.
+This water repellent imparts a strong beading effect to mineral surfaces.
 The beading effect causes water to simply ‘bead’ on the surface and roll off, allowing the material to maintain its natural moisture balance.

 Click on the link for more insight into how this waterproofing cream product works.

 Aside from being an excellent water repellent, Microshield Ultra can also save you money by improving the building’s thermal performance.
-The water repellent reduces heat loss through damp or wet walls, allowing you to save money on energy costs.
+This water repellent reduces heat loss through damp or wet walls, allowing you to save money on energy bills.